Mabuhay Gardens: In popular culture

-Building history for 435 Broadway Street
+Building history for 435 Broadway

 The building was built in 1919 and was originally called the Garibaldi Hall, an Italian Men’s Club.
-During the 1940s the building housed the Italian Supper Club.
+During the 1940s, the building housed the Italian Supper Club.

-The On Broadway Theater was in the upper level of the 435 Broadway Street building in the North Beach area of San Francisco.
+In 1962, the On Broadway Theater opened in the upper level of the 435 Broadway building in the North Beach area of San Francisco.
 "Oh!
 Calcutta!" was presented at the On Broadway Theatre, in 1969.

-In 1984 the upstairs club opened as Brent Turner’s Rock On Broadway.
-The club was a Mecca for glam, heavy metal, and Bay Area thrash metal.
+In 1984, the upstairs club opened as Brent Turner’s Rock On Broadway.
+The club was a mecca for glam, heavy metal, and Bay Area thrash metal.

 The Broadway Studios opened in 1993, later named the On Broadway Dinner Theater.